GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools_ex2.md

 # Exercise 2: Part 1: Calculate vulnerability index

 ### Aim of the exercise
 We want to create an overview of different vulnerability indicators.
 From the Covid-19 risk indicators dataset we take `% permanent wall type`, `% permanent roof type` and `poverty incidence`.
 From the Uganda population statistics we calculate the `% of under fives` and `% of elderly`.
-We combine the data and we are now able to visualize the areas in Uganda that are most vulnerable.
+By combining the data, we are now able to visualize the areas in Uganda that are most vulnerable.

 ### Links to Wiki articles
-will be done when Wiki is finished
+> will be done when Wiki is finished

 ### Data
 Download all datasets and save the folder on your computer and unzip the file.
 The zip folder includes: